briansimiyuj/doctor-appointment-app/README.md

     c.
 Create a Basic Info component and mount it on Profile Info component
     d.
 Add a button to edit the profile to Profile Page

+    #### Edit Profile Modal

+    Edit profile modal will be used to edit the user profile data.

+      1. Make a conditional rendering for the edit profile modal
+      2. Add a functionality to the edit button to change the state of the editing variable to true